NevinShields/autobidder-web-rep/replit.md

 ## Overview
 Autobidder is a platform for businesses to create, customize, and embed interactive pricing calculators.
 It enables dynamic lead capture, automates customer communication, and streamlines sales processes.
 The project aims to provide a comprehensive solution for accurate pricing, lead management, and an enhanced user experience, driving business growth and market potential.

+## Recent Changes
+- Fixed admin@autobidder.org login issue by setting proper password hash and email verification
+- Moved "Stripe Testing" from main navigation to admin dashboard only for better access control
+- Enhanced admin authentication with debug logging for troubleshooting

 ## User Preferences
 Preferred communication style: Simple, everyday language.